AmandaB2023/P1_Lackyle_Sporthorses/README.md

 ### Contact Page
 *   The header and footer are the same as the homepage.
 *   The contact page then has a background image with a form overlay that the user can fill in to contact Lackyle Sporthorses.
-    *   All text input fields are customised
+    *   All text input fields are customized
     *   Labels are animated when the input field is in focus and are not empty.
     *   First name, Last name, and email are set to required, while Enquiry and Phone number are not.
     *   The submit button is animated on hover.